schmid/Unity-Moog-Synth/README.md

 This is an example of a real-time Unity synthesizer with a Moog filter simulation.

-It is a monophonic pulse-width modulated square wave with a sub sine wave (one octave lower), with a resonant Moog-simulation filter based on the CSound implementation of the Huovilainen model.
+It is a monophonic pulse-width modulated square wave with a sub sine wave (one octave lower), with a resonant Moog-simulation filter based on the Huovilainen model.
 The filter frequency is controlled by a LFO-based envelope, and the amplitude is controlled by an ADSR envelope.

 # Limitations